gurumojo/text/neurodiversity/engagement.md

 that are actually pursuing this type of help?
 Is there such a thing as a software development team focused on doing right by their customers as opposed to extracting value from their data...?
 Is anyone putting people over profit (and thereby realizing both)?
+Is the Chief Neurodiversity Officer a thing...?

-Not having tapped into autistic knowledge or received any help with discovery (i.e. no peers recognized and called out traits or suggestions for consulting diagnosticians) I have already, albeit accidentally, established a track record as a neurodiversity activist.
+Without having tapped into autistic knowledge or receiving any help with discovery (i.e. no peers recognized and called out traits or suggestions for consulting diagnosticians -- if anything I was even more excluded from team activities after raising the topic over morning coffee) I have already, albeit accidentally, established a track record as a neurodiversity activist.
 Direct effort applied toward equitable working relationships runs throughout my entire career in technology.
-Today I choose to define activism as my primary objective.
+Today, having found my tribe, I declare my choice to define activism against bias as my primary objective.
 Truly unique perspective, not to mention profesionally accomplished, now accepting offers.

 I'm Neurodivergent, Hire Me!